Wilhelm Unverzagt

-Wilhelm Unverzagt (21 May 1892 – 17 March 1971) was a German prehistorian and archaeologist.
+Wilhelm Unverzagt (21 May 1892, Wiesbaden – 17 March 1971, East Berlin) was a German prehistorian and archaeologist.

 Education and First World War

-Born in Wiesbaden, Rhenish Hesse, Unverzagt studied classical philology, archaeology, and geography at the universities of Bonn, Munich, and Berlin between 1911 and 1914.
+Born in Wiesbaden, Rhenish Hesse, Unverzagt studied classical philology, archaeology, and geography at the University of Bonn, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin between 1911 and 1914.
 As a student, he became a member of the Christian student associations Bonner Wingolf and Munich Wingolf.

-From 1914 to 1916 he served as a soldier during the First World War in Flanders, Łódź, and in the "Winter War" in the Carpathians where he was severely wounded.
+From 1914 to 1916, he served as a soldier during the First World War in Flanders, Łódź, and in the "Winter War" in the Carpathians where he was severely wounded.
 He then worked for a short time as a research assistant at the Museum of Nassau Antiquities in Wiesbaden and from December 1916 to Summer 1917 in the Römisch-Germanische Kommission of the German Archaeological Institute in Frankfurt am Main.
 He was then employed by the military in Brussels as an assistant consultant on the staff of the Flemish Occupation Administration, where he recorded Roman and late antique monuments in Belgium and northern France.

-After the war in November 1918 he worked again in the Wiesbaden Museum.
-From 1919 to the autumn of 1924 he served in the diplomatic service.
+After the war in November 1918, he worked again in the Wiesbaden Museum.
+From 1919 to the autumn of 1924, he served in the diplomatic service.
 Due to his efforts to rescue Belgian and northern French artworks, he was first appointed to the German Armistice Commission in Spa, Belgium, became a consultant from January 1920, and then worked in the Reich Commissariat for Reparations in Berlin.
 In Spa, he met the French prehistorian Raymond Lantier and in Berlin he made contacts with German archaeologist Carl Schuchhardt, at that time the director of the Ethnological Museum of Berlin, whose prehistoric department contained the largest collection of artifacts in Germany.
-In 1924 he became a corresponding member of the German Archaeological Institute (DAI).
+In 1924, he became a corresponding member of the German Archaeological Institute (DAI).

-Following these years of wartime interruptions Unverzagt resumed his studies and received his doctorate on 3 March 1925 from the University of Tübingen with the classical archaeologist Carl Watzinger.
-During his studies he also gained excavation experience: in 1911 in the late Roman fort at Alzey, and on the limes near Sayn; during his time in Munich in Cambodunum (Kempten) under the direction of Paul Reinecke; and finally during his assignment in Belgium in 1918 together with Gerhard Bersu in the late Roman fort of Famars in Valenciennes.
+Following these years of wartime interruptions, Unverzagt resumed his studies and received his doctorate on 3 March 1925 from the University of Tübingen with the classical archaeologist Carl Watzinger.
+During his studies, he also gained excavation experience: in 1911 in the late Roman fort at Alzey, and on the limes near Sayn; during his time in Munich in Cambodunum (Kempten) under the direction of Paul Reinecke; and finally during his assignment in Belgium in 1918 together with Gerhard Bersu in the late Roman fort of Famars in Valenciennes.